Cultural nationalism is here to stay

 The Indian Constitution during the Emergency also saw the word secular added to its preamble but the matter remained contentious even then.
 The difference is that there exists public acceptance to the phrase 'cultural-nationalism' and change in mindset towards the relationship of the state with Hindu religion.

 It also reflects the realignment of Hinduism with nationalism.
 Whether, India of the future resets the clock or not, for now cultural nationalism is here to stay.
-The relationship between state and Hinduism has s been further cemented through the process of through the process of judicial scrutiny and construction of the temple.
+The relationship between State and Hinduism has s been further cemented through the process of judicial scrutiny and construction of the temple.